julianecassidy/julianecassidy/README.md

 ## Hello, I'm Juliane.

 I'm a software engineer and a teaching assistant.
-My work has taken me from CRM/database administration in arts nonprofits to website design to fullstack software engineering.
+My work has taken me from CRM/database administration in arts nonprofits to website design to software engineering.
+My focus is on front end development and building intuitive and performant web apps that connect users with data.

 Check out my [website](https://julianecassidy.com) and follow along with my learning on my [blog](https://julianecassidy.com/blog).
 Or check out my current projects: